Emmionel/building_my_site/basic_layout.md

+# GOOGLE SEARCH:

-Headline: Sophia Emmanouilidou: Composer - Sound Designer, Producer | Flutist & Pianist, Educator by passion
+Headline: Sophia Emmanouilidou: Composer - Sound Designer, Producer | Flutist & Pianist, Educator by passion and my logo

+# MAIN SITE

 colors: orange, navy blue, white and grey

 <u> Languages of the site </u>: English and Greek.
 The basic site will be in English and Greek is as second language

 * Possibility to be also in Dutch and German
 * Maybe also book other domain names

+Navigation Barline:
+1. Home

-My image on the left side
+ *  My image on the left side
+ * catchy phrase conecting my niche

-The following text as graphic that progresses:
+As headline the following text as graphic that progresses:

 Sophia
 Sonya